ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 !!! example "Task 1 - Connecting to the remote server"

-    1. Access the [Imperial Software Hub](https://softwarehub.imperial.ac.uk/) and first run Xming, then PuTTY.<br>
+    1. Access the [Imperial Software Hub](https://softwarehub.imperial.ac.uk/) and first launch Xming, then PuTTY.<br>
     ![text](images/1softwarehub.PNG){: width="600" }<br>
     2. In the PuTTY interface, inside the **Connection** tab, enable X11 forwarding.
 This will allow the server to communicate with Xming to show you graphical data when required.<br>
     ![text](images/5puttyX11.PNG){: width="600" }